-Depending on where you are, the hourly range varies; it can be from $75 an hour to upwards of $250+ an hour.
+The hourly range varies depending on where you are; it can be from $75 an hour to upwards of $250+ an hour.

 The number of hours will depend on how much help you will need.
 Again, ask questions and look through their portfolio/website thoroughly.

 Free consultations are also offered and are usually a great way to understand what they can help you with.